 Am I or a family member suffering from symptoms of asbestos-related diseases?

 This one is the toughest question to ask, and hardest to answer.
 The symptoms of asbestos-related diseases can remain dormant for years, or even decades.
-Many of those diagnosed with mesothelioma or asbestosis were exposed to asbestos as a child or from years of working at the same blue collar jobs, and their symptoms are often mistaken for other respiratory issues.
-It could be a long time before you or a family member begins to experience symptoms that could lead to diagnosis.
+Many of those diagnosed with mesothelioma or asbestosis were exposed to asbestos as a child or from years of working at the same blue-collar jobs, and their symptoms are often mistaken for other respiratory issues.
+It could be a long time before you or a family member begins to experience symptoms that could lead to a diagnosis.